a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/scripts.md

 The `ScriptAction` class represents an instruction in a script.
 The `ScriptActions` package contains many different reusable script action subclasses that can be used in any script.
-Some examples of script actions include showing text in the textbox, moving an NPC around the map, etc.
+Some examples of included script actions include showing text in the textbox, moving an NPC around the map, etc.

 Each `ScriptAction` subclass can define the following three methods:
 - `setup` -- logic that gets run before event execution, this method is only called one time
 - `execute` -- logic that gets run during event execution; this is the actual "event" being carried out.
 - `cleanup` -- logic that gets run after event execution, this method is only called one time

-Each of the script action subclasses currently included in this game engine are explained [here]().
+Each of the script action subclasses currently included in this game engine are explained [here](./script-actions).
-Instructions on how to create your own script action subclass can be found [here]().

 ## How to create a new script event with instructions